On this page:

 For additional information, please contact Graduation Foto at 1-800-482-0321 or visit their website at www.graduationfoto.com

-All graduates and their guests must have a ticket to enter the Wright State University Nutter Center for Saturday, December 15, 2018, commencement.
+All graduates and their guests must have a ticket to enter the Wright State University Nutter Center for Saturday, May 4, 2019, commencement.
 Tickets are given to graduates and their guests at no charge.
-Graduates can pick up their one (1) Graduate Ticket for their own entry into the arena and up to ten (10) General Admission Guest Tickets.
+Graduates can pick up their one (1) Graduate Ticket for their own entry into the arena and up to four (4) General Admission Guest Tickets.

 The graduate must present their photo ID when picking up tickets.
 Alternatively, someone other than the graduate may pick up the tickets; however, they must present both the student’s photo ID as well as their own photo ID.

 Tickets not picked up by Thursday, April 25, will be returned to the pool of tickets and will be distributed as described below.

 Beginning Monday, April 29, graduates may pick up additional tickets (maximum TBD) for their guests.
 All pick-up procedures still apply.
 Tickets are first come, first served.
 Once the current supply is exhausted, we will not produce more.